 Music Audio Stories journey began when I decided to combine my musical talents and skills with fellow musician/producer Adie Hardy.
 Whilst working on my first story March of The Ants, we searched online for other audio stories similar, yet could find nobody combining original classical music with original children's stories and Sound Effects.
 I decided to invent my own genre and call my creations "Music Audio Stories".

 I have a passion to entertain, teach and instil positive messages to children helping them to build confidence and fulfil their dreams.
 Each of my stories has its own benefits and is tailored towards certain topics.

 During our years in the publishing field, we have worked with actors and musicians including the Olivier nominated actor Paul Kaye who has appeared in numerous TV and film roles and was the original Mr Wormwood in the award winning West End hit musical Matilda and Thomas Meadows who can be found touring the world drumming for some of today's biggest artists such as Kylie Minogue.

-We enjoy every aspect of the creative process and we can't wait to see where this journey takes us!
+Adie and I both enjoy every aspect of the creative process and we can't wait to see where this journey takes us!

 As I mentioned on the About Music Audio Stories page, one of the things that makes my audio stories special from others you may have heard, is the strong themed original classical music behind the narration.
 Unlike other audiobooks, the music continues throughout and is an essential part of the stories.
 If you listen carefully to my stories, you will notice that the music is phrased with the narration and character voices, making it almost seem like songwriting rather than your standard audiobook.
 Most of the scores are orchestral based but at times I include other instruments, such as guitars, banjo and drums.
 I also introduce a variety of music genres, styles and instruments to children.

 Songs feature in most of my stories to aid with the lessons being taught.
 Songs in my stories have been described as “insanely contagious”.